-Items inside the package is pretty much the same as the common PSV boxes however there are some other items too such as: game manual in Japanese with 4gb PSV memory card, an in-game VR Card — it is pretty much the same as the design on the back… only much 3D-er, screen protector / Miku front decal — it differs based on release version… I got the first release which it much more better than the other releases, Hatsune Miku: Project DIVA ƒ game and lastly the PSV console itself.
+Items inside the package are pretty much the same as the common PSV boxes, however, included are additional items such as 4gb PSV memory card, In-game VR card — where it’s a 3D version of the back touchpad design, Miku screen protector decals — (it differs based on release version as I saw from other buyers), Hatsune Miku: Project DIVA ƒ game and lastly the PSV console itself.

 The first very expensive limited edition that I have bought… and it will be the last

-Honestly, She’s still pretty looks good, after 5 years of heavy gaming
+Honestly, MikuVita still looks pretty good, after 6 years of heavy gaming